 A Stands for Attainable

-R Stand for Relevant
+R Stands for Relevant

-NASM also says that relevant goals are goals that are important to a person and align with other fitness-related aspirations.
+It’s important that your muscle growth SMART goal is relevant to you and your values.
+The National Academy of Sports Medicine mentions that relevant goals are goals that are important to a person and align with other fitness-related aspirations.

 T Stands for Time-Specific